vtoure/causal-json/README.md

 ## Related projects
 * [MI2CAST](https://github.com/MI2CAST/MI2CAST): guidelines for the curation of the minimum information about a molecular interaction causal statement
-* [causalBuilder](https://vtoure.github.io/causalBuilder/): web interface for the curation of causal statements, provides export to causal-json JSON format
+* [causalBuilder](https://mi2cast.github.io/causalBuilder): web interface for the curation of causal statements, provides export to causal-json JSON format
-* [export-causal-json](https://github.com/vtoure/export-causal-json/): npm package to translate a flat-template JSON (obtained with [VSM](https://github.com/vsmjs/)) to a causal-json JSON.
+* [converter-causal-formats](https://github.com/vtoure/converter-causal-formats): npm package to translate a flat template JSON (translated from [VSM](https://github.com/vsmjs/vsm-box)-JSON by causalBuilder) to a causal-json or to PSI-MITAB2.8.

 ## Contact / Feedback